tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-java-training-day-4.md

 .
 All the members of the array must be of the same type

 .
-You can&#8217;t add methods and attributes to an array
+You can't add methods and attributes to an array

 The java.util package has two container classes as well as an supporting interface

 Vector class

-Has add() and remove() methods, the elementAt() method let&#8217;s you retrieve an element at a specified index
+Has add() and remove() methods, the elementAt() method let's you retrieve an element at a specified index

 The Stack subclass provides the push() and pop() methods, this will support a LIFO stack